Benjamin Peirce: Early life

-He was born in Salem, Massachusetts, the son of first cousins Benjamin Peirce (1778–1831), later librarian of Harvard, and Lydia Ropes Nichols Peirce (1781–1868).
+Benjamin Peirce was born in Salem, Massachusetts, the son of first cousins Benjamin Peirce (1778–1831), later librarian of Harvard, and Lydia Ropes Nichols Peirce (1781–1868).

-After graduating from Harvard University in 1829, he taught mathematics for two years at the Round Hill School in Northampton, and in 1831 was appointed professor of mathematics at Harvard.
+After graduating from Harvard University in 1829, Peirce taught mathematics for two years at the Round Hill School in Northampton, and in 1831 was appointed professor of mathematics at Harvard.
 He added astronomy to his portfolio in 1842, and remained as Harvard professor until his death.
 In addition, he was instrumental in the development of Harvard's science curriculum, served as the college librarian, and was director of the United States Coast Survey from 1867 to 1874.

 In 1842, he was elected as a member of the American Philosophical Society.
 He was elected a Foreign Member of the Royal Society of London in 1852.

 Research

-Benjamin Peirce is often regarded as the earliest American scientist whose research was recognized as world class.
+Peirce is often regarded as the earliest American scientist whose research was recognized as world class.
 He was an apologist for slavery, opining that it should be condoned if it was used to allow an elite to pursue scientific enquiry.